artisaaep/on-the-way/README.md

 ## Frameworks and Technologies Used

-- **HTML and CSS**: Used for designing and styling the web pages, ensuring a responsive and user-friendly interface.
+- **CSS**: Used for designing and styling the web pages, ensuring a responsive and user-friendly interface.
 - **JavaScript**: Provides dynamic behavior to the web application, enhancing user interactions.
 - **SvelteKit**: Utilized for building the web application's front-end with server-side rendering and optimized performance.
 - **Python**: Powers the backend logic of the bot, handling user interactions, data processing, and communication with the Telegram API.
 - **SQLAlchemy**: Used for database operations, providing a powerful and flexible ORM for managing the bot's data.
-- **aiogram**: Facilitates the development of the Telegram bot by providing an asynchronous framework for handling bot commands and events.
+- **Aiogram**: Facilitates the development of the Telegram bot by providing an asynchronous framework for handling bot commands and events.
 - **FastAPI**: Used to create the backend API for the web application, providing high performance and easy integration with Python-based services.

 ## Contribution